Toyota Corolla Insurance Rates

 Rates are averaged for all Toyota Corolla models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on car insurance not only requires not taking risks behind the wheel, but also having good credit, not filing small claims, and dropping full coverage on older vehicles.
-Take the time to compare rates at least once a year by quoting rates from direct companies like Progressive, GEICO, and Esurance, and also from local independent and exclusive agents.
+Finding cheaper rates on Toyota Corolla insurance takes having a good driving record, having above-average credit, being claim-free, and avoiding coverage lapses.
+Set aside time to shop around at least every other year by getting rate quotes from direct insurance companies like GEICO, Progressive, and Esurance, and also from your local independent and exclusive agents.

-• You may be able to save as much as $150 per year just by quoting online in advance
+• It is possible to save around $170 per year simply by quoting online in advance

 Shopping for rates will help you save on multiple model years, such as 2020, 2016, 2015, 2014, or 2006 Toyota Corolla insurance rates, as well as every model year over the last decade or two.